keithgabryelski/spin-lock/README.md

 # spin-lock

 Some time in the early 1990s a friend (Mike Ditto) and I (Keith Gabryelski) worked on this code.
 I've recently reconstituted the algorithm from memory.
 Here it is for those to use as needed.

-A user level spin lock that does not require exchange instruction.
+A user level spin lock that does not require an exchange instruction.

+This code is provided just to document a method I've not seen since we first thought of it.
+It may be useful to some -- it may make others think of better solutions.

 ## example code